swcarpentry/DEPRECATED-site/blog/2014/10/of-templates-and-metadata.md

 The title of the lesson is essential since its not explicitly the name of any of the files.
 The list of authors of the material could also live in a YAML header although there has also been discussion of extracting such information directly from the git history.
 [There have recently been discussions](http://software-carpentry.org/blog/2014/09/sept-2014-lab-meeting-report.html) and an attempt to measure the amount of time required to teach lessons, including the (mean, median, average) time to present in the metadata allows someone constructing a multi-lesson workshop programmatically to determine if they have time to present all the material.
-With the breakup of the lessons reposisotry into smaller chunks, and the proliferation of intermediate lessons, alternative lessons and extras, it would also be useful to specify "dependencies" for a given lesson.
+With the breakup of the lessons repository into smaller chunks, and the proliferation of intermediate lessons, alternative lessons and extras, it would also be useful to specify "dependencies" for a given lesson.
 The exact structure of how to define these dependencies is a little more tricky.
 If we structure all of lesson repositories the same, and we can convince other groups to also do this, we can specify dependencies as a github URL, either to a repository, or a repository and a specific commit.
 This dependency system would allow two benefits: